 An ultrasound is done to measure the amount of amniotic fluid in the womb.
 The ultrasound uses sound waves to create detailed images of the inside of the womb.
 During the ultrasound test, the amount of amniotic fluid is measured, most often through a method called amniotic fluid index (AFI).

-Polyhydramnios usually goes away on its own.
-Your healthcare provider will perform regular ultrasounds to monitor your amniotic fluid level.
+Polyhydramnios usually doesn't go away on its own.
+Most issues that cause polyhydramnios don't correct themselves and will need to be treated.
+Your health care provider will do regular ultrasounds to monitor your amniotic fluid level.
 Regular prenatal care is also done to check the health of your baby.
 In many cases, no treatment is needed.
-If your healthcare provider decides that treatment is necessary, it may include:
+If your health care provider decides that treatment is necessary, it may include:

 Medications to help decrease the amount of fluid being produced.
 They are rarely used beyond 32 weeks.